 Following the birth of a child or an adoption placement, fathers, spouses and partners/civil partners who are employees have a right to paternity leave and pay, to care for the child or support the mother.
-From 1st December 2014 parents of a child born to a surrogate mother will be entitled to paternity leave and pay.
+Parents of a child born to a surrogate mother are also entitled to paternity leave and pay.

-Fathers and partners/civil partners who are workers will not quality for Paternity Leave but may qualify for Paternity Pay (see below).
-Freelancers, unless they are classed as Workers, are not eligible for either paternity leave or pay.
+Fathers and partners/civil partners who are workers won’t qualify for Paternity Leave but may qualify for Paternity Pay (see below).
+Freelancers, unless they are classed as Workers, aren’t eligible for either paternity leave or pay.

 N.B.
-A child’s father will not be entitled to Paternity Leave or Pay if he is separated, divorced or living apart from the child’s mother and plays little or no part in the child’s upbringing.
+A child’s father won’t be entitled to Paternity Leave or Pay if he’s separated, divorced or living apart from the child’s mother and plays little or no part in the child’s upbringing.

 Employees must satisfy the following conditions in order to qualify for paternity leave.
 They must:

 - have or expect to have responsibility for the child’s upbringing

 - be the biological or adopted father of the child, or the mother’s (who’s pregnant or adopting) husband, partner or civil partner